-Oliver Stuenkel is a non-resident Fellow at the Global Public Policy Institute (GPPi).
-He is also an associate professor at the School of International Relations at Fundação Getulio Vargas (FGV) in São Paulo and a columnist for EL PAÍS and Americas Quarterly.
-His research focuses on geopolitics and global order, US-China relations, Brazilian foreign policy, Latin American politics, and emerging powers.
+Oliver Stuenkel is a non-resident fellow at the Global Public Policy Institute (GPPi).
+He is also an associate professor at the School of International Relations at Fundação Getulio Vargas (FGV) in São Paulo and a columnist for Estado de São Paulo and Americas Quarterly.
+His research focuses on geopolitics and global order, Brazilian foreign policy, Latin American politics and emerging powers.
 He is the author of several books about geopolitics, including The BRICS and the Future of Global Order (Lexington, 2015) and the Post-Western World: How Emerging Powers Are Remaking Global Order (Polity, 2016).
 The second edition of The BRICS and the Future of Global Order was published in February 2020.
 He is currently writing a book on the geopolitical consequences of the growing technological competition between the United States and China.

-He was a visiting professor at the University of São Paulo in 2010 and at the School of International Studies at Jawaharlal Nehru University (JNU) in New Delhi (2011 and 2012) and at the Libera Università Internazionale degli Studi Sociali Guido Carli (LUISS) in Rome (2015).
+He was a visiting professor at the University of São Paulo (2010), at the School of International Studies at Jawaharlal Nehru University (JNU) in New Delhi (2011 and 2012) and at the Libera Università Internazionale degli Studi Sociali Guido Carli (LUISS) in Rome (2015).
 He was also part of the Brazilian delegation at the track II meetings in New Delhi, Chongqing and Moscow in preparation for the 4th, 5th and 7th BRICS Summits.

 Oliver holds a bachelor’s degree from the Universidad de Valencia in Spain, a master’s degree in public policy from the Kennedy School of Government at Harvard University and a PhD in political science from the University of Duisburg-Essen in Germany.